We received an email that said:

 Fr.
 Mark Goring, Companions of the Cross, Ottawa, Canada.

-The biggest reason we prefer the New Mass, is that it was initiated by the Magisterium at Vatican II, and we think it is important to honour the authority of any Church Council.
+The biggest reason we prefer the Ordinary form of the Mass, is that it was initiated by the Magisterium at Vatican II, and we think it is important to honour the authority of any Church Council.

 Regarding Communion on the hand, that was never the intention of the Novus Ordo, nor is it mentioned in Vatican II.
 That is an artifact of North American and European society, not the Novus Ordo.
 It is permitted to take communion on the hand but the Vatican II never recommended it.
 I take it on the tongue.
 However, it is much more important that we have a clean heart than clean hands when taking the Eucharist.
 Jesus said that in his parable about ritual cleaning.
 (Mark 7:5)